 Add crushed pineapple, coconut aminos and sea salt, and stir to combine.

 Shred with two forks then EAT!

-I used to eat Granola Bars DAILY…for breakfast, for a snack, as a dessert!
+I used to eat Granola Bars DAILY…for breakfast, for a snack, or as a dessert!
 They are so QUICK AND EASY!
 And healthy right??

 But after I realized the pre-packaged options weren’t exactly the healthiest thing (full of sugars and not much protein/fiber/nutrients) I reluctantly wrote them off.

 And then a few months ago, I found this recipe!!
 It has lots of good protein from a surprise ingredient (quinoa), but the taste and texture is the bomb!
 My son loves them too.
 I changed up a few things from the original recipe (source is listed below) and they are a new staple in my house.
-You can totally customize them by adding more of one thing and leaving out another (nuts, coconut, etc.)
+You can even customize them by adding more of one thing and leaving out another (nuts, coconut, etc.)

 CHEWY QUINOA GRANOLA BARS

 Yield: 15 servings